 We can focus on the wrongs done to us and justify our inappropriate responses.

 We can dwell on the harm that was done and become bitter.
-We can become overly sensitive and go looking for an opportunity for payback.
+But, on the other hand, we can become overly sensitive and go looking for an opportunity for payback.

 We can begin to badmouth the other person to others.
-Even if we were right in the beginning, we are no longer innocent of wrongdoing.
+Even if we were right initially, we are no longer innocent of wrongdoing.
 We can use our right to be angry as an excuse to seek revenge.